toritotony/Pinecone-Langchain-Search-Engine/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See this [Page](https://opensource.org/license/mit) for more details.